The great thing about starting a cleaning business is that you don’t need all that much to get started.

 What you see above would sum up a VERY simple contract between you and your client.
 Please keep in mind I’m not a lawyer.
 So if you craft your own contract, you may want to run it by an attorney to make sure you are on the right path.

 FYI: I share the exact same contract I use in all my Start-Up Guides, and they are made just for the cleaning business.
-With that said, if you are looking for an “official” contract, you may want to check out LawGuru.
-They offer a cleaning contract you can download and use right away (it only costs about $20).
+With that said, if you are looking for an “official” contract, you may want to check out LegalZoom.
+See if they offer a cleaning contract you can download and use right away (it shouldn’t cost all that much).

 I’ll sum this up by saying dealing with contracts doesn’t need to be complicated or scary for that matter.
 At the end of the day all you are doing is spelling out what you will be doing, and for how much.